Installing Java on Windows

 For those in a hurry go to the quick start summary at the end of the article.

-Java is used to write and run computer programs and Apps.
-To run Java programs on Windows you need to install the Java Runtime Environment (JRE).
+Java is used to write and run computer programs and applications (apps) written in the Java programming language.
+Java is free.
+To run Java programs on Windows you need to install the Java Runtime Environment (JRE), or an equivalent.
 To write Java programs on Windows you need to install the Java Development Kit (JDK).
 The JDK includes the JRE.
 The JDK is required for Java Integrated Development Environments (IDEs).
 IDEs make writing, testing and debugging software easier.
 Links to some IDEs are given later.
 For more information about Java see the What is Java? page at www.java.com.

 Download and Installation of Oracle's Free Java Environment